 Equal chance was founded on the belief that all folks in society should have an equal chance and equal access to opportunities, services & resources.
-Our goal is to promote the social, economic, cultural and political well-being of members of the black community across Canada through the development of programs, projects, activities and policies.
+Our goal is to promote the social, economic, cultural and political well-being of vulnerable members of the black community across Canada and around the world through the development of programs, projects, activities and policies.
 Our office is based in Ottawa and the majority of our work is done in the Nation's capital.

 Equal Chance works on a variety of issues which include but are not limited to food security, employment, mental health, homelessness, human rights, justice, health, childcare, financial literacy and International affairs.